Bernard Montgomery: Battle of the Bulge

 With the British and American forces under Montgomery's command holding the northern flank of the German assault, General Patton's Third Army, which was 90 mi to the south, turned north and fought its way through the severe weather and German opposition to relieve the besieged American forces in Bastogne.
 Four days after Montgomery took command of the northern flank, the bad weather cleared and the USAAF and RAF resumed operations, inflicting heavy casualties on German troops and vehicles.
-Six days after Montgomery took command of the northern flank, General Patton's Third Army relieved the besieged American forces in Bastogne.
+Six days after Montgomery took command of the northern flank, Patton's Third Army relieved the besieged American forces in Bastogne.
 Unable to advance further, and running out of fuel, the Wehrmacht abandoned the offensive.

 Morelock states that Montgomery was preoccupied with leading a "single thrust offensive" to Berlin as the overall commander of Allied ground forces, and that he accordingly treated the Ardennes counteroffensive "as a sideshow, to be finished with the least possible effort and expenditure of resources."

 Montgomery subsequently wrote of his actions:

 After the war Hasso von Manteuffel, who commanded the 5th Panzer Army in the Ardennes, was imprisoned awaiting trial for war crimes.
 During this period he was interviewed by B. H. Liddell Hart, a British author who has since been accused of putting words in the mouths of German generals, and attempting to "rewrite the historical record".
 After conducting several interviews via an interpreter, Liddell Hart in a subsequent book attributed to Manteuffel the following statement about Montgomery's contribution to the battle in the Ardennes:

 However, American historian Stephen Ambrose, writing in 1997, maintained that "Putting Monty in command of the northern flank had no effect on the battle".
 Ambrose wrote that: "Far from directing the victory, Montgomery had gotten in everyone's way, and had botched the counter-attack."
 General Omar Bradley blamed Montgomery's "stagnating conservatism" for his failure to counter-attack when ordered to do so by Eisenhower.

 Command of U.S. First Army reverted to 12th Army Group on 17 January 1945, whilst command of U.S. Ninth Army remained with 21st Army Group for the coming operations to cross the Rhine.